cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 ## Excluding and Including Tests

-To run a specified suite or test simply append `.only()` to the function.
+To run a specified suite or test, simply append `.only()` to the function.
 All nested suites will also be executed.

 ```javascript
 // -- Start: Our Application Code --